Azure/MLADS2017ML/README.md

 ## Outline

+0. Welcome and setup (10 min)
+	* provisioning compute resources

 1. Introduction (20 min)
     - Deep learning as feature development + classification/regression
-    - Use case: wood knot classification for grading lumber – build a classifier to make distinctions the original model was not trained for – transfer of low-level features (edges, etc.)
+    - Use case: wood knot classification for grading lumber
+        - build a classifier to make distinctions the original model was not trained for
+        - transfer of low-level features (edges, etc.)
-        – labeled training set: three calsses of knots
+        - labeled training set: three calsses of knots
+    - Relationship to transfer learning in general
+		- more data lets you tune weights further up the stack of layers

-2. Activity 1: Featurizing Images at Scale (20 min)
+**Activity 1:** Featurizing Images at Scale (20 min)

-3. Building a Classification Model (while featurization is running)
+2. Active Learning: Background (10 min)
+	* data is often easier to come by than expert labels
+	* use the preliminary model for triage of unlabeled data
+		- What is the model good at?
+What needs work (e.g., more training data)?
+		- How much of the unlabeled data can we eliminate as already identifiable?
+	* better model -> better triage -> better selection of cases to label -> better model -> ...
+	* Companies like CrowdFlower and services like the Custom Vision Service use active learning.

+3. Active Learning: First Round (10 min)
+	(Walk through first part of Active Learning Workshop RMD file)
+	* Build and evaluate model
+		- Build initial classification model
-    * Handling wide data: more columns than rows
+			- Handling wide data: more columns than rows
-        - examine featurized data (ResNet100 had 4096 features)
 			- ordinary least squares regression is underdetermined
 			- regularization (or sampling and ensembling) to the rescue
 			- this is not specific to featurization, only to the number of features
-    * Build preliminary model (optional exercise, participants can follow along)
-    * Evaluating and tuning the model
 		- performance
 			- multiclass classifier: confusion matrix
 		    - ROC curves for one class at a time
-        - hyperparameter optimization
-        - Where does it still need improvement?

-4. Activity 2: Scoring Images at Scale (10 min)

-5. Active Learning (15 min)
-    * Bootstrapping active learning
-        - data is often easier to come by than expert labels
-        - use the preliminary model for triage of unlabeled data
-            - What is the model good at?
-What needs work (e.g., more training data)?
-            - How much of the unlabeled data can we eliminate as already identifiable?
-        - better model -> better triage -> better selection of cases to label -> better model -> ...
-        - relationship to transfer learning in general
-            - more data lets you tune weights further up the stack of layers
-    * Classes of wood knots
+		- hyperparameters (we're using fixed values of L1 and L2 penalties, but they are important)
-    * Selecting the most useful images to label
+	* Select the most useful images to label
+		- worst best score
+		- information entropy

-6. Activity 3: Labeling selected images (30 min)
+**Activity 2:** Label selected images (15 min)

-7. Building Improved Model (20 min)
-    * Select new labeled examples by SQL query
-    * Re-run model
-    * Re-run evaluation
+4. Active Learning: Iterative Improvement (15 min) (Walk through rest of Active Learning Workshop RMD file)

+**Demo:** Evaluating Participant Performance (5 min)

 ## Contributing